wenyang/azureml-v2-preview/docs/quickstart/jobs.rst

 - ``azureml:`` is a special moniker used to refer to an existing entity within the workspace.
 - ``azureml:AzureML-Minimal:1`` is expecting that version 1 of an environment called AzureML-Minimal exists in the current workspace.
+- You can also specify an environment image inline using the syntax in the hello world example above.

 ``compute`` defines where you want to run your job and compute-specific information